brianlee376/12740-Final-Project/index.md

 # Introduction
-Our project proves the feasibilty and demonstrates the convenience of smart home technlogy.
-Through the use of sensors, certain actions are triggered when the sensor has a certain reading.
-For example, if motion is detected at the entrace, the lights will turn on.
+This project demonstrates the applications of smart home technology.
+Using a Raspberry Pi to control a system of sensors and actuators, various functions in the home can be automated.
+For instance, temperature and humidity sensor can be programmed to turn on a fan when reaching a certain threshold.
+The benefit of automating these functions is improving both personal comfort and safety in the home.

 Write a brief summary of your project